nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_observations.md

 ## Clinical narrative ##

 A clinical observation is a repeatable data element recorded by health professionals in the course of assessment or care of their patients or clients.
-Examples include, blood pressure measurement, weight, height or temperature.
+Examples include, blood pressure measurement, weight, height or temperature measurement.

 ## Purpose ##

-The purpose of this section is to enable the clinician to view and compare chronologically data recorded in structured form pertaining to a patient’s physical condition.
+The purpose of this section is to enable the clinician to view and compare chronological data pertaining to a patient’s physical condition.

 ## Sections and subsections ##